yeshua453/website/docs/controls/chip.md

 ### `elevation`

-Specify elevation to change the size of the shadow below the chip.
-Defaults to 0.
-The value is always non-negative.
+A non-negative value which defines the size of the shadow below the chip.
+Defaults to `0`.

 ### `label`